Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 Although, it's not directly part of the module proposal triage process, to begin development, module owners and contributors will need additional help from the AVM core team, such as:

-1. Update any Azure RBAC permissions for test tenants/subscription, if required
+1. Update any Azure RBAC permissions for test tenants/subscription, if needed.
 2. In case of **Bicep modules** only:
     - Look for the module owners confirmation on the related `[Module Proposal]` issue that they have created the required `-module-owners-` and `-module-owners-` GitHub teams.
     - Grant the necessary permissions to the `-module-owners-` and `-module-owners-` teams on the [BRM repo](https://aka.ms/BRM) as described [here](https://azure.github.io/Azure-Verified-Modules/specs/shared/#grant-permissions---bicep).